belazr/EasyWinHax/README.md

 ### Drawing from hooks
 The library provides an Engine class that can be used to draw geometric shapes and text within a graphics API hook via the IBackend interfaces.
 Currently there are implementations of the IBackend interface for DirectX 10, DirectX 11 and DirectX 12 to draw from a Present hook, for DirectX 9 to draw from an EndScene hook, for OpenGL 2 to draw from a wglSwapBuffers hook and for Vulkan to draw from a vkQueuePresentKHR hook.
-Text rendering is done via a point list buffer with hardcoded point lists for supported characters.
+Text rendering is done via a font atlas texture.
-It is not nice but it works and it is reasonably fast.
-There will be support for drawing text via a font atlas texture in the near future.
 See the headers in the "draw" folder for further documentation.
 ### Examples
 There are example projects that showcase the drawing engine and the tramp hook class.
 They can be found in the examples folder.